The positivity behind CBD oil has brought quite a lot of attention to its latter cousins: hemp oil and hemp seed oil.

-The most pronounced difference between hemp oil and CBD is that only products labeled CBD are guaranteed to contain a legitimate quantity of CBD.
-The majority of hemp oils contain only trace CBD and hemp seed oil products do not contain any CBD.
+The most pronounced difference between hemp oil and CBD is that only products labeled CBD undergo the extraction and purification necessary to contain a useful quantity of CBD.
+Hemp oils only contain trace CBD and hemp seed oil products contain even less.

 Here are the 7 main differences between CBD and hemp oil, and why KANIBI chooses to only manufacture verified, double-tested CBD products.

-While hemp seed oil is often advertised as a jack of all trades, containing all of the benefits associated with the cannabis plant – it is not going to be your great-deal diamond in the rough for taking in CBD.
+While hemp seed oil is advertised as a jack of all trades, containing all of the benefits associated with the cannabis plant – it's not going to be your deal-hack for taking in CBD.

 If you are looking for a quality source of CBD, then you want products sourced from the resin-producing flowing segments of the hemp plant.
 Hemp seeds provide zilch usable CBD.

 |Bottom line: Even if your hemp seed bottle label is flashy, don’t let it fool you.
 Hemp seed oil only contains tiny, trace amounts of CBD despite how they may be advertised.|